jamesbvaughan/jamesbvaughan.com/readme.md

 ### Deploying Changes

-Just commit and push, and Netlify will handle the rest and should email you if anything goes wrong with the deployment.
+Just commit and push, and Cloudflare pages will handle the rest.